AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/configuring-adobe-experience-manager-integration.md

 >
 >**Admin Permissions Required**

->[!CAUTION]
+>[!IMPORTANT]
 >
+>* This integration only works with on-premise implementations of AEM and is not supported for AEM Cloud Service implementations.
+>
->Currently, this feature is only fully supported in Firefox.
+>* Currently, this feature is only fully supported in Firefox.
 It is not supported in Safari, and it might not work in the latest version of Chrome, depending on your SameSite cookie settings.

 1. Navigate to the Adobe Experience Manager (the URL is specific to your company).